JalenDixon/nodeLibrary/README.md

 #### The file methods are asynchronous and non-blocking.
 The directory methods are synchronous and blocking.
 This was an intentional design choice, to prevent unexpected behavior with directories.

-## Here are a list of methods this constant has access to
+## Here are a list of methods this constant has access to:

 - Write
 - ReadFile